Posted on Oct 25, 2012

 On Tuesday, September 18, 2012, the York County Coroner’s Office performed an autopsy on Mr. Gonzalez’s body to determine the cause of death.
 According to the report, the cause of death was blunt force trauma to the head and the manner of death was accidental.
 A toxicology report is expected in two months.

-The attorneys at our firm, Schmidt Kramer Injury Lawyers, have been following this York car accident case closely and would like to extend sincere condolences to Mr. Gonzalez’s family and friends.
+The car accident attorneys at our firm, Schmidt Kramer Injury Lawyers, have been following this York car accident case closely and would like to extend sincere condolences to Mr. Gonzalez’s family and friends.